smadi0x86/CSC-RedOps/Start/0x1-Mindset/README.md

 - ***You will need to have mental agility (seeing the big picture) to actively adapt information in the moment.***
 - ***If you have all of these skills, you will still only succeed if you have a high level of self-awareness, because you must always know what you bring and how to leverage it.***
 - ***Self-awareness will allow you a higher level of influence over someone else which helps in social engineering.***
+- ***Reporting attacks are for most people the least fun part of the job but the most important part for the client.***